hortonworks/cloudbreak/docs/index.md

 1. Download [this script](https://raw.githubusercontent.com/sequenceiq/cloudbreak/master/docs/aws/create-iam-role.sh), e.g: `curl -O https://raw.githubusercontent.com/sequenceiq/cloudbreak/master/docs/aws/create-iam-role.sh`
 2. Make sure you have the [AWS CLI](http://aws.amazon.com/cli/) installed and on your path.
+3. In case you are using the hosted solution keep the account ID (755047402263), otherwise use the account ID you have configured as the master account in your Cloudbreak Deployer Profile.
-3. Run `./create-iam-role`
+4. Run `./create-iam-role`
-4. Copy the resulting role ARN
+5. Copy the resulting role ARN

 Once this is configured, Cloudbreak is ready to launch Hadoop clusters on your behalf.
 The only thing Cloudbreak requires is the `Role ARN` (Role for Cross-Account access).